george-hawkins/arf-drone/transmitter-getting-started.md

 First start the transmitter in bootloader mode - this involves pressing the two black trim swtiches above the LCD inwards while you press the power button.
 Again Oscar Liang has a nice picture in his [walkthru](https://oscarliang.com/flash-opentx-firmware-taranis/) , see the "Backup Current Configuration" section (however we're going to back things up in a different way to him).

-Note: every so often when starting the transmitter in bootloader mode I found it would crash in the same fashion as described [here](http://openrcforums.com/forum/viewtopic.php?t=8882).
+Note: when starting the transmitter in bootloader mode I sometimes found it would crash in the same fashion as described [here](http://openrcforums.com/forum/viewtopic.php?t=8882).
 Whenever this happened I had to pull out a battery to turn it off.
-This just seemed to happen occassionally and the transmitter always successfully entered bootloader mode the next time I tried.
+While annoying the transmitter did usually enter bootloader mode successfully on trying again.

+**Update:** after a little more experimentation, it seems this bug is triggered by holding down the power button at startup rather than just quickly pressing and releasing it.

 ![bootloader](images/opentx-screenshots/bootloader.png)